vpavlenko/web-2024-template/README.md

 If you still have free requests, iterate several times: ask to add some features.
 Once you're bored, move on to next section.
 If you're not bored, don't stop :)

-Both v0.dev and Bolt are paid tools that only give you a few requests to try them out.
+These are all paid tools, so they'll give you only a few requests to try them out.

 ## lovable.dev